-'A Carbon Positive Roadmap for the Built Environment' establishes the steps required for new and existing buildings and fitouts to decarbonise.
+'A Climate Positive Roadmap for the Built Environment' establishes the steps required for new and existing buildings and fitouts to decarbonise.

 The roadmap clearly outlines the high-level outcomes, actions, targets and policy positions required.
-These are proposed alongside changes to the GBCA’s Green Star rating tool to ensure it helps lead industry through the next decade of transformation.
+These are proposed alongside changes to Green Building Council of Australia's (GBCA) Green Star rating tool to ensure it helps lead industry through the next decade of transformation.

-Developed in close consultation with industry and government, the roadmap plots a world-leading path to raise the benchmark for sustainable design, construction and building operation in Australia’s built environment.A Carbon Positive Roadmap
+Developed in close consultation with industry and government, the roadmap plots a world-leading path to raise the benchmark for sustainable design, construction and building operation in Australia’s built environment.Download the paper Download the feedback form

 To assist in the development of this document, we commissioned a report on the cost and feasibility of implementing draft recommendations of an early version of the Roadmap.
 We thank AECOM for their assistance.